-Now we will take a look into pros and cons of screen printing method:
+Now we will take a look into the pros and cons of the screen printing method:

 Screen printing is one of the best printing methods to produce vibrant designs on any material.
 It is widely used to create high-quality designs on garments.
 With screen printing, you can produce brighter designs even on dark-colored fabrics.